 - Traumatic brain injuries

-If you’ve sustained one of the injuries above or have been diagnosed with a different condition after a construction accident, it’s in your best interests to consult our lawyers to protect your legal right to compensation.
+If you’ve sustained one of the injuries above or have been diagnosed with a different condition after a construction accident, it’s in your best interests to consult our legal team to protect your legal right to compensation.

 Who Is Liable for Your Construction Accident in Pennsylvania?

 Determining who is liable for your accident can be complicated because of the number of people involved in any one construction project.
-Our attorneys will investigate your case to determine who the negligent party is.
-Here are some individuals who may be held accountable, depending on the circumstances of your injury:
+Our Philadelphia construction accident lawyers will investigate your case to determine who the negligent party is.
+Here are some individuals who may be held accountable, depending on the circumstances of your work injury:

 - Construction Site Owners.
 When the construction project is large, there is normally delegation for legal and work responsibilities.
 When determining if the construction site owner is at fault for your accident, your lawyer will weigh the extent of control the owner had over the premises.